 Instagram Stories are pieces of content that last for 15 seconds, then expire and cannot be seen after 24 hours.
 It might sound really similar to Snapchat …and that’s because, well, it is.

-Of course, this movement to expiring content, at it’s heart, truly taps into the ‘right to be forgotten‘ movement.
+Of course, this movement towards expiring content (aka “ephemeral content”), is tapping into the ‘right to be forgotten‘ movement.
 Millenials have been raised in a world where their entire lives have been documented and put online – even if they have grown, changed and radically changed perspectives since then (I’m sure it’s something Jaden Smith can attest to), so creating content that isn’t remembered for all of time is a breath of fresh air for this audience.

 In the end, social media content is much less permanent than other mediums.
 Content we created last year is often out of date, so expiring content like Instagram Stories isn’t so different from the content we create today – just faster!